 The Kasbah des Oudaias overlooks the river…

-Here, you will not encounter as many merchants and artisans as in other Kasbahs and Medinas of Morocco but the ones you will meet have some amazing wooden souvenirs for sale.
+You won’t encounter as many merchants and artisans here as in other Kasbahs and Medinas of Morocco but the ones you’ll meet have some amazing wooden souvenirs for sale.

 These are some of the beautifully painted wooden doors and frames sold in the Kasbah…